DeveloperCielo/developercielo.github.io/_i18n/en/_posts/2000-01-01-checkout-cielo.md

 Recurrence is a process of automatic scheduling of credit transactions, that is, it is a transaction that will be repeated automatically, without the need of the buyer to access the transactional screen, according to the rules defined at the time of the scheduling.

-<aside class="notice">If one of the transactions is not authorized, Checkout Cielo performs the retentative automatically; for details on automatic retentative, see section <a href="#retentativa">Retentativa</a>.</aside>
+<aside class="notice">If one of the transactions is not authorized, Checkout Cielo performs the retentative automatically; for details on automatic retentative, see section <a href="#retry-of-recurrences">Retry of Recurrences</a>.</aside>

 Recurrent transactions are ideal for business models that involve the **concept of subscription, plan or monthly fee** in its form of **charge**.
 Some business examples are: